 An underage prospective student must:

-• Complete the Underage Request to Enroll Application, available through the Enrollment Center, attach all necessary documentation, and obtain the signature of a parent/guardian.
+- Complete the Youth Learner Request to Enroll Application, attach all necessary documentation, and obtain the signature of a parent/guardian.

-• Meet each semester with the designated Advisor of Underage Students who will interview, advise, and monitor the academic progress of students.
+- Meet each semester with the designated Dual Enrollment Advisor who will interview, advise, and monitor the academic progress of students.

 Additional Recommendations